-* The weighted average benchmark may be adjusted to reflect times when the system is not fully invested in nontraditional investments (e.g., private equity, real estate).
+* The weighted average benchmark may be adjusted to reflect times when the system is not fully invested in nontraditional investments (e.g., private equity).

+** THE NCREIF ODCE Index will be reduced by the market value weights of the Real Estate Investment Trust (REIT) and a residual private farmland allocation.

 The returns of a universe of funds with similar objectives (i.e., comparable endowments and foundations)